Skip to main content

 “We use a platform called Nectar to automatically collect your utility data.
 We’ll need the login credentials for your utility website — the same username and password you’d use to view your bills online.
 Nectar logs in weekly to download new bills and extract the data.
 Your credentials are encrypted and stored securely.
 You can also connect the account yourself through a secure link we’ll send you.”

-If the account holder is uncomfortable sharing credentials directly, consider using a magic link instead — they enter their own login without you seeing it.
+If the account holder is uncomfortable sharing credentials directly, consider sending them an invitation instead — they enter their own login without you seeing it.

 Connection status